What is minimalism? To answer this question, here’s a snippet from our book:

 - List all of the current commitments you have.

-- Prioritise them in order from commitments that are most essential to commitments that are least essential.
+- Prioritise them in order from commitments that are most essential to least essential commitments.

 - Every month, start this process again until you’re only doing things that add the most value.

 - Say no to things that don’t move you in the direction you want to be going or don’t want to be doing.

 - ALWAYS ask yourself “do I really need this?”
 You’ll be surprised how many times you’ll say no.

 So far, we’ve just talked about our interpretation of minimalism and how we’ve applied it.
 However, it’s always good to get multiple perspectives on a topic—so we’ve put together some additional definitions of minimalism from thought leaders in this area.

 Leo Babuata, founder of Zen Habits